 Bariatric surgery may increase the likelihood of stones.
 A review of weight loss surgeries found that Roux-en-Y gastric bypass causes a 30% reduction in urine volume, a 40% reduction in urinary citrate, and 50% increase in urinary oxalate, and increases stone incidence two-fold in non-stone formers (8.5%) and four-fold in patients with previous stone history (16.7%).

-Limiting Soft Drinks.
+Limiting soft drinks.
 Sugar-sweetened drinks, including sodas and fruit punch, appear to increase the risk for kidney stones.
-In a study of 194,095 participants followed for more than 8 years, individuals who consumed the highest amount of sugar-sweetened cola had a 23% higher risk of developing kidney stones compared with those consuming the lowest amount.
-Those who consumed the highest amount of non-cola beverages had a 33% higher risk of developing kidney stones compared to those consuming the least.
+In a study of 194,095 participants followed for more than 8 years, individuals who consumed the highest amount of sugar-sweetened cola had a 23% higher risk of developing kidney stones, compared with those consuming the lowest amount.
+Those who consumed the highest amount of sugar-sweetened non-cola beverages had a 33% higher risk of developing kidney stones compared with those consuming the least.
 The increased risk may be due to high fructose corn syrup, which increases urinary excretion of calcium, oxalate, and uric acid.
 Previous research found that patients who avoid colas and other phosphoric acid–containing beverages have a 15% lower rate of stone recurrence than those who continue to consume these beverages.
-Coffee, tea, and orange juice are associated with significantly lower risk. , ,
+Coffee, tea, and orange juice are associated with significantly lower risk.

-The risk for stone formation is 40%-60% lower in individuals following vegetarian diets.
-Vegetarian diets may lower the risk for urolithiasis in a number of ways.
-These include the absence of animal protein, the presence of phytic acid, which forms insoluble complexes with calcium in the intestinal tract and inhibits crystal formation in the urine, and higher fruit and vegetable intakes, which increase urine volume, pH, potassium, magnesium, citrate, and other stone inhibitors, resulting in a decrease in the supersaturation of calcium oxalate and uric acid.
+Plant-based diets.
+The risk for stone formation is 40-60% lower in individuals following vegetarian diets for a number of reasons.
+These include the absence of animal protein and the presence of phytic acid, which forms insoluble complexes with calcium in the intestinal tract and inhibits crystal formation in the urine.
+Higher fruit and vegetable intakes, which increase urine volume, pH, potassium, magnesium, citrate, and other stone inhibitors, decrease the supersaturation of calcium oxalate and uric acid overall.

-Avoidance of high-dose vitamin C. In a study of over 150,000 health professionals followed for more than eleven years, the highest intakes of a combination of both dietary and supplemental vitamin C was associated with a nearly 20% greater risk for kidney stones in men only.
-Similarly, in the Cohort of Swedish Men study involving nearly 50,000 individuals, taking vitamin C supplements on a daily basis was associated with a significantly greater risk for kidney stones, when compared with less than daily supplementation.
+Avoidance of high-dose vitamin C. In a study of over 150,000 health professionals followed for more than 11 years, the highest intakes of a combination of both dietary and supplemental vitamin C were associated with a nearly 20% greater risk for kidney stones in men only.
+Similarly, in the Cohort of Swedish Men study involving nearly 50,000 individuals, taking vitamin C supplements on a daily basis was associated with a significantly greater risk for kidney stones compared with less than daily supplementation.

 Alcohol.
-A recent meta-analysis found that the amount of alcohol found in one standard drink consumed daily was associated with a 20% lower risk, compared with no alcohol intake.
-However, the risks of alcohol use must also be taken into consideration.
+A recent meta-analysis found that the amount of alcohol found in one standard drink consumed daily was associated with a 20% lower risk, compared with abstinence, but the risks of alcohol use must also be taken into consideration.

 What to Tell the Family